-- Is non-personal information, it must be dealt with under FOI/EIR procedures - Is personal information requested by an individual about themselves (or another living individual for whom they are parent/guardian), it must be dealt with under Subject Access Request procedures - Is a mixture of personal and non-personal, you will need to consider both processes and treat the respective parts of the request accordingly (if in any doubt, contact the Information Governance Team for advice).
+- Is non-personal information, it must be dealt with under FOI / EIR procedures, all FOI and EIR requests must be forwarded, without delay, to the Corporate FOI Team - foi@leics.gov.uk. - Is personal information requested by an individual about themselves (or another living individual for whom they are parent/guardian), it must be dealt with under Subject Access Request procedures. - Is a mixture of personal and non-personal, you will need to consider both processes and treat the respective parts of the request accordingly (if in any doubt, contact the Information Governance Team informationgovernance@leics.gov.uk for advice).